Is Solar Worth It in Delaware? (2023 Homeowner's Guide)

 Converting to solar is a fairly straightforward process, provided you choose a reputable solar installer that has a history of successful installations in your area.
 However, there are still some things you’ll want to keep in mind throughout the process of switching to clean energy.
 We’ll include some information on some additional considerations below.

-As mentioned above, your payback period is the time it takes for your energy savings to offset the cost of your solar panel system, ultimately making your solar energy system cost-effective.
+As mentioned above, your payback period is the time it takes for your energy savings to offset the expense of your solar panel system, ultimately making your solar energy system a smart investment.
 You can use a solar calculator or have a reputable solar company assess your home to get an accurate estimate for your payback timeline.
 In Delaware, the average payback period is 12 years, with most homeowners paying off their systems in 9 to 15 years.
 Your ROI will ultimately be lower than average if your period is more than 15 years, and it will take longer before you see a return.

 Net Metering Policies in Delaware